French police hunt suspect after Lyon bomb 'attack' - Journal du Cameroun

-Police in France were hunting a suspect following a blast in a pedestrian street in the heart of the city of Lyon on Friday that wounded more than a dozen people just two days ahead of the country’s hotly contested European Parliament elections.
+Police in France were on Saturday hunting a suspect following a blast in a pedestrian street in the heart of Lyon that lightly wounded 13 people two days ahead of hotly contested European Parliament elections.

-President Emmanuel Macron called the explosion, apparently from a package packed with shrapnel and placed in the street, an “attack” and sent his interior minister, Christophe Castaner, to Lyon.
+President Emmanuel Macron called the Friday evening explosion, from a package believed to have been packed with shrapnel, an “attack” and sent interior minister Christophe Castaner to Lyon.

-Police issued an appeal for witnesses on Twitter as they sought the suspect, a man believed to be in his early 30s on a mountain bicycle caught on security cameras in the area immediately before the explosion.
+Police issued an appeal for witnesses on Twitter as they sought the man believed to be in his early 30s, who was picked up by security cameras on a mountain bicycle immediately before the explosion.

-An image of the man, wearing light-coloured shorts and a longsleeved dark top, was posted.
+An image of the suspect, wearing light-coloured shorts and a longsleeved dark top, was posted.
 He was described as “dangerous”.

-The country’s justice minister, Nicole Belloubet, told BFM television it was too soon to say whether the blast was a “terrorist act”.
+Justice minister Nicole Belloubet told BFM television it was too soon to say whether the blast was a “terrorist act”.

+The case was nonetheless handed to the Paris prosecutor for anti-terrorism that deal with all terrorist cases.

 The number of wounded stood at 13 people, with 11 taken to hospitals.
-None of the injuries was life-threatening.
+None of the injuries was life-threatening but included eight women and a 10-year-old girl as well as four men.

-“An eight-year-old girl was wounded….
-We’re fairly relieved because apparently there were no serious injuries but on the other hand, we are certain it was an explosive device,” said Denis Broliquier, mayor of the city’s Second Arrondissement.

 A police source said the package contained “screws or bolts”.
-It had been placed in front of a bakery near a busy corner of two popular streets at around 17:30 pm (1530 GMT) on a balmy spring evening.
+It had been placed in front of a bakery near a busy corner of two crowded streets at around 17:30 pm (1530 GMT).

+District mayor Denis Broliquier said “the charge was too small to kill,” and an administrative source told AFP it was a “relatively weak explosive charge” that was triggered at a distance.

 The blast occurred on a narrow strip of land between the Saone and Rhone rivers in the historic centre of the southeast city.
 The area was evacuated and cordoned off by police.

-“There was an explosion and I thought it was a car crash,” said Eva, a 17-year-old student who was about 15 metres (50 feet) from the site of the blast.
+“There was an explosion and I thought it was a car crash,” said Eva, a 17-year-old student who was about 15 metres (50 feet) from the blast site.

 “There were bits of electric wire near me, and batteries and bits of cardboard and plastic.
 The windows were blown out,” he said.